sagyas/sagyas/README.md

 - ⚡ Fun fact: ...
 -->
 #### My name is Sagy and I'm a Full Stack Developer
+🔭 I’m currently working on a new web app
 🌱 I’m currently learning React
 📫 How to reach me: sagyas12@gmail.com